kct2020/shrewdies-com-skeleventy/site/about-shrewdies/purpose-of-shrewdies-com.md

 In the second case, start a project now by writing down why you want to learn about your chosen topic.
 And what you hope to achieve.
 Then join the Notification service.
 So you'll get a message when my learning project guidelines are available.

 <hr />
-Leave Purpose of {{ site.domain }} to read more <a href="about-shrewdies-com.html">about {{ site.domain }}</a>.
+Leave Purpose of {{ site.domain }} to read more <a href="about-shrewdies-com">about {{ site.domain }}</a>.

 <h4 id="feedback">{{ title }} Feedback</h4>
 Your feedback helps me prioritize adding more articles.
 In particular, I'd love to know if you want extra "Website Admin" articles.
 But I also need to know about anything you would change to make this page more useful.
 So please share your thoughts about <a href="{{ site.social_links.github }}issues/new/choose">improving this page</a>.
 Or <a href="{{ site.social_links.github }}discussions">discuss your {{ topic }} concerns with other gout sufferers</a>.
-Also, you can add comments below using my ShrewdChat service.
+Also, you can add comments below using my GitHub-based ShrewdChat service.

 If you are asking a question, it's best to:
 1. Search for that question in <a href="{{ site.searchurl }}">{{ site.searchname }}</a> first.